 Onion - Walla Walla - Allium cepa (Cepa group)

-Biennial Walla Walla is a long-day onion with a light-brown skin and white flesh.
+Biennial Walla Walla is an intermediate-day onion with a light-brown skin and white flesh.
 Its flavor is mild and sweet and is best used raw.
 Walla Walla has been the pride of Washington State's onion-producing region for generations.

 Did You Know?
 If planted thickly, plants can be pulled and utilized as green onions or scallions for salads or fresh eating in 8-10 weeks.

 Soil Temperature: 65-85°F